-- Does the program provide a learning process that takes into account the needs, career stage, prior learning and context of individual participants?
-Data collected from use of the tool could be used to review the program's appropriateness in relation to the needs of individual participants and the cohort overall. - Does the program use baseline measures and ongoing monitoring of program participants' growth?
-Use of the tool could be paired with other measures of participant growth such as pre- and post-program self-assessments to create a fuller picture of learning during the program. - Did participants learn new skills and knowledge?
+Evaluative question How the tool could assist Does the program provide a learning development process that takes into account the needs, career stage, prior learning and context of individual participants?
+Data collected from use of the tool could be used to review the program's appropriateness in relation to the needs of individual participants and the cohort overall.
+Does the program use baseline measures and ongoing monitoring of program participants' growth?
+Use of the tool could be paired with other measures of participant growth such as pre- and post-program self-assessments to create a fuller picture of learning during the program.
+Did participants learn new skills and gain knowledge?
 Use of the tool at the start and end of the program could serve as one way that participants' growth is measured.
 Participants would also be able to review their progress over time.